AdaCore/spark2014/docs/lrm/source/subprograms.rst

    are the same as those introduced for a runtime check which fails unconditionally.
 See also section :ref:`exceptions`, where a similar restriction is imposed on ``raise_statements``.]

+#.
+The body of a non-returning procedure should not be subjected to formal verification or
+   flow analysis.

 Overloading of Operators
 ------------------------